brikis98/docker-osx-dev/README.md

 1. Adds the `$DOCKER_HOST` environment variable to `~/.bash_profile` or
    `~/.bashrc` file so it is available at startup.
-2. Prints instructions on how to add the IP address of the Vagrant box to `/etc/hosts` as `dockerhost` so you can visit `http://dockerhost:12345` in your browser for easy testing.
-The script would add this entry automatically, but you need sudo privileges to modify `/etc/hosts`.
+2. Adds an entry to `/etc/hosts` so that `http://dockerhost` works as a valid URL for your docker container for easy testing.

 Instead of using vboxsf, docker-osx-dev keeps files in sync by running the [vagrant-gatling-rsync](https://github.com/smerrill/vagrant-gatling-rsync) in